 Committee procedure

-1. The Commission shall be assisted by the Coordination Committee for the Asylum, and Migration and Integration Fund, the Internal Security Fund and the Border Management and Visa Instrument.
-That Committee shall be a Committee within the meaning of Regulation (EU) No 182/2011
+1. The Commission shall be assisted by a committee (the ‘Committee for the Home Affairs Funds’) established by Article 32 of Regulation (EU) 2021/… of the European Parliament and of the Council+.
+That committee shall be a committee within the meaning of Regulation (EU) No 182/2011.

 2. Where reference is made to this paragraph, Article 4 of Regulation (EU) No 182/2011 shall apply.

-2a.
-Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply.
+3. Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply.

-Where the Committee delivers no opinion, the Commission shall not adopt the draft implementing act and the third subparagraph of Article 5(4) of Regulation (EU) No 182/2011 shall apply.
+Where the committee delivers no opinion, the Commission shall not adopt the draft implementing act and the third subparagraph of Article 5(4) of Regulation (EU) No 182/2011 shall apply.

-2b.
-Where reference is made to this paragraph, Article 8 of Regulation (EU) No 182/2011, in conjunction with Article 5 thereof, shall apply.
-Immediately applicable implementing acts adopted pursuant to this regualation shall remain in force for a period of 18 months.
+4. Where reference is made to this paragraph, Article 8 of Regulation (EU) No 182/2011, in conjunction with Article 5 thereof, shall apply.

-Article 30
+Article 34